symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 fields configured in the ``fields`` option).
 The method should return a :phpfunction:`countable PHP variable <is_countable>`.

-This method should ensure two return a maximum of two entities, if a custom method is used.
-This is necessary to avoid potential memory and performance isuses.
+This method should ensure to return a maximum of two entities, if a custom method is used.
+This is necessary to avoid potential memory and performance issues.
 Retrieving two entities is enough to determine uniqueness:
 - No entity found, it is unique.
 - Two or more entities found, it is not unique.
 - One entity found, it depends on the entity that is checked.

 .. _`race conditions`: https://en.wikipedia.org/wiki/Race_condition